eclipse/mraa/README.md

 Contact Us
 ==========

-To ask questions eithe file issues in github or send emails on our [mailing list](https://lists.01.org/mailman/listinfo/mraa).
+To ask questions either file issues in github or send emails on our [mailing list](https://lists.01.org/mailman/listinfo/mraa).
 You might also catch us on the mraa channel on freenode IRC.